alumina-lang/alumina/docs/lang_guide.md

 Alumina does not have a native string type.
 String literals in the source code are converted to const slices of bytes (`&[u8]`).
 They are not guaranteed to be zero-terminated.
 See [`ffi` module](https://docs.alumina-lang.net/std/ffi/) for utilities needed when interacting with C APIs.

-[Standard string functions](https://docs.alumina-lang.net/std/string) are generally not Unicode-aware.
+[Standard string functions](https://docs.alumina-lang.net/std/string) are generally not Unicode-aware, unless explicitly marked as such.
 However, if the source code contains non-ASCII characters in string literals, they will be represented as UTF-8 bytes.
-String literals are not required to be valid UTF-8.
+String literals are not required to be valid UTF-8 (such strings have to use character escapes though, as the source code itself has to be valid UTF-8).

 ## Zero-sized types